-83-Year-Old Rescued By NYPD After Sinking Neck-Deep Into Staten Island’s Swamp
+84-Year-Old Rescued By NYPD After Sinking Neck-Deep Into Staten Island’s Swamp

 NEW YORK (CBSNewYork) – A senior citizen is in the hospital after a bizarre accident in Staten Island’s swamp.

-Police say an 83-year-old man was taking a short cut through a marsh when his feet got stuck in the mud and he couldn’t get out.
+Police say an 84-year-old Alfred Cutting was taking a short cut through a marsh when his feet got stuck in the mud and he couldn’t get out.

-Chopper 2 captured the dramatic rescue as the man was lifted into an NYPD helicopter by first responders.
+Chopper 2 captured the dramatic rescue as Cutting was lifted into an NYPD helicopter by first responders.

 It was just before 2 p.m.
-Thursday afternoon when dispatchers got a 911 call from the 83-year-old saying he was stuck in the mud near Staten Island University Hospital.
+Thursday afternoon when dispatchers got a 911 call from the 84-year-old saying he was stuck in the mud near Staten Island University Hospital.

 “Male caller states he’s in the swamp next to the parking garage… he is sinking be advised this also came as a call for help,” a 911 dispatcher said.